 Welcome to eatdrinkcapetown!

 This blog was born from a genuine desire to share my happy experiences in and around this great city I get to call home – Cape Town.
-I also post easy everyday recipes from time to time; just click on the Cook It category at the top righthand corner of the home page to be taken to all my recipes.
+I also post easy everyday recipes from time to time; just click on the EAT category at the top lefthand corner of the home page and scroll down to RECIPES to be taken to all my recipes.
+There, you’ll also find EAT OUT and COOKBOOK REVIEWS.

 I love food and I love people.
 Just call me hungry for life!
 I’m also a real nosey parker and a bit of a chatterbox, always looking for fun and a good story, so of course I love writing about my adventures to share them with you.